 A key component of the National Court Framework (NCF) reforms has been the review of all the Court's practice documents to ensure nationally consistent and simplified practice.
-The Court's practice documents have been consolidated and refined from 60 practice notes and administrative notices to 26 national practice notes.
+The Court's practice documents have been consolidated and refined from 60 practice notes and administrative notices to a coherent suite of national practice notes.

-The new practice notes fall into 3 categories:
+The Court's practice notes fall into 4 categories:

 1. Central Practice Note

-The Central Practice Note (CPN-1) is the core practice note for Court users and addresses the guiding NCF case management principles applicable to all National Practice Areas (NPAs).
-One of its main aims is to ensure that case management is not process-driven or prescriptive, but flexible - with parties and practitioners being encouraged and expected to take a common-sense and co-operative approach to litigation to reduce its time and cost.
+The Central Practice Note (CPN-1) is the core practice note for Court users and addresses the guiding NCF case management principles applicable to all National Practice Areas (NPAs) and Sub-areas.
+One of its main aims is to ensure that case management is not process-driven or prescriptive, but flexible with parties and practitioners being encouraged and expected to take a common-sense and co-operative approach to litigation to reduce its time and cost.

 2. National Practice Area (NPA) Practice Notes

-Amongst other things, the NPA Practice Notes raise NPA-specific case management principles and can allow for expedited or truncated hearing processes and tailored or concise pleading and other processes.
+Amongst other things, the NPA Practice Notes raise case management principles specific to NPAs and Sub-areas and can allow for expedited or truncated hearing processes and tailored or concise pleading and other processes.

 3. General Practice Notes (GPNs)

-Also interlocking with the Central Practice Note and NPA Practice Notes are 17 new or amended General Practice Note (GPNs).
+Also interlocking with the Central Practice Note and NPA Practice Notes are the General Practice Notes (GPNs).
 These practice notes are intended to apply to all or many cases across NPAs, or otherwise address important administrative matters.
-A number of GPNs set out new or more comprehensive arrangements in a variety of key areas, such as Class Actions, Expert Evidence, Survey Evidence, Costs, Subpoenas and Notices to Produce and Access to Documents.
+A number of GPNs set out particular arrangements or information concerning a variety of key areas, such as class actions, expert evidence, survey evidence, costs, subpoenas and accessing Court documents.

-All 26 practice notes take effect on the date they are issued, Tuesday, 25 October 2016, and to the extent practicable, apply to proceedings whether filed before, or after, this date.
-It is important that all parties and practitioners familiarise themselves with the new practice notes.
+All of the Court's practice notes take effect on the date that they are issued and, to the extent practicable, apply to proceedings whether filed before or after the date of issue.
+It is important that all parties and practitioners familiarise themselves with the Court's practice notes.

-As noted above the new national practice notes are organised into 3 categories: "Central"; "National Practice Area" and "General".
+As noted above, the national practice notes are organised into 3 categories: "Central"; "National Practice Area" (including any relevant Sub-area Practice Note) and "General".

-Each new practice note has been given a distinctive title designed to assist users in quickly and intuitively identifying the required practice note and a unique identifier, which varies depending on the category of practice note (ie. TAX-1: is the NPA practice note relating to Taxation; GPN-COSTS: is the general practice note on Costs).
+Each practice note has been given a distinctive title designed to assist users in quickly and intuitively identifying the required practice note and a unique identifier, which varies depending on the category of practice note (ie. TAX-1: is the NPA Practice Note relating to the Taxation NPA; GPN-COSTS: is the general practice note on costs).